Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Estimation of Comparative Causal Mediation

 \begin{assumption} No covariance between individual-level treatment and mediator parameters.

 \end{assumption}

-This type of no-covariance assumption is also implicitly made in other approaches to causal mediation.
-In the classic SEM formulation, the parameters are assumed to be constant structural effects, thereby meaning they do not vary across units and guaranteeing zero covariance across units.
+This type of no-covariance assumption is also made, implicitly or explicitly, in other approaches to causal mediation \citep[][]{hong2015causality}.
+For instance, in the classic SEM formulation, the parameters are assumed to be constant structural effects, thereby meaning they do not vary across units and guaranteeing zero covariance across units.
 In addition, in the potential outcomes approach to causal mediation as applied to a linear structural form, a conditional version of this assumption is implied by sequential ignorability.\footnote{As \citet{imaikeeleyamamoto2010} note, the sequential ignorability assumption implies a set of assumptions developed by \citet{pearl2001}, which includes the independence between the potential values of the outcome and the potential values of the mediator.
 In the linear structural form, $\alpha_i$ is a function of the potential values of the mediator, while $\beta_i$ is a function of the potential values of the outcome.
-The independence between the potential values of the outcome and the potential values of the mediator implies the independence between these functions, thus implying independence between $\alpha_i$ and $\beta_i$.} It is worth noting that a conditional version of this assumption is not necessarily any weaker or more plausible than an unconditional version, as there is no empirical or theoretical basis for expecting that any existing covariance between $\alpha_{ji}$ and $\beta_i$ will be attenuated within conditioning strata of the population.
+The independence between the potential values of the outcome and the potential values of the mediator implies the independence between these functions, thus implying independence between $\alpha_i$ and $\beta_i$.} See \citet[][chapter 10]{hong2015causality} for a comprehensive overview of the no-covariance assumption as used in the various statistical approaches to causal mediation analysis.
+It is worth noting that a conditional version of this assumption is not necessarily any weaker or more plausible than an unconditional version, as there is no empirical or theoretical basis for expecting that any existing covariance between $\alpha_{ji}$ and $\beta_i$ will be attenuated within conditioning strata of the population.
 This is in contrast to omitted variable bias, which should generally be expected to shrink with stratification.